kfischer-okarin/digital-garden/notes/now.md

 - Nassim Nicholas Taleb - Fooled by randomness: the hidden role of chance in life and in the markets

 ## Currently watching
-- Mai Agare
-- Fairy Tail
-- My Hero Academia
-- Made in Abyss
+- Ranman
-- Danganronpa: The Animation
+- Pokemon

 ### Paused
 - DS9
 - Scrubs
 - One Day at a Time
-- Boruto
 - Urusei Yatsura (2022)

 ## Currently playing
 - Stellaris
 - Lufia 2
+- Golden Sun
+- FF14
+- Fortnite
-- Freelancer
+- Half Life 2
-- Turnip Boy commits Tax Evasion

 ### On and off
 - Cogmind